nguoiyoujie/ra303s-iran/docs/buildingtypes.md

 </samp></td><td width="120"><samp>String</samp></td></tr><tr><td colspan="3"><details><summary><b>View</b></summary>

 Determines the combined occupy and visual overlap foundations for this building.
 Takes in a sequence of characters to move the cursor and build the foundation list.
-Up to 32 cells can be supported this way.
-Exceeding 32 cells may result in undefined behaviour.
+Up to 640 occupancy 'X' cells and 640 overlay 'O' cells can be supported this way.
+Exceeding the limit may result in undefined behaviour, likely a crash.

 The following characters are supported.
 Note that they are case sensitive.